 This bread to eat.

-We are planning to open an Adolescent Program in September 2017.
-We would like to begin a conversation with anyone who is interested in talking about adolescents and their needs, and what society and education can do to support them.
+We have opened an Adolescent Program in September 2017.
+We would like to continue the conversation with anyone who is interested in talking about adolescents and their needs, and what society and education can do to support them.